 The more cannabidiol research comes out, the more it seems that this non-psychoactive cannabinoid could be an effective treatment for just about everything.
-As veterans of the CBD industry, we’ve heard thousands of customer stories that clearly indicate that using CBD to improve athletic performance and recovery may be highly worthwhile.
+As veterans of the CBD industry, we’ve heard thousands of customer stories that indicate that using CBD to improve athletic performance and recovery may be highly worthwhile.
 Learn more about the basics of CBD and how you can use this natural, plant-based compound as part of your plan to improve every aspect of your athletic endeavors.

 1. What Is CBD Oil Good For?

 Scientists have discovered that CBD may be an effective tool for treating dozens of different conditions.
-Not all these conditions are directly related to your athletic performance and recovery, but CBD does appear to an effective way to improve several core aspects of your exercise routine.
+Not all these conditions are directly related to your athletic performance and recovery, but CBD does appear to be an effective way to improve several core aspects of your exercise routine.
 Here are some key findings:

 Overall, working out reduces stress in your body.
 When you get the right amount of exercise, system-wide levels of the stress hormone cortisol decrease.
 However, too much exercise or workouts that are too intense can increase the levels of stress hormones in your body, which can make you feel physically or mentally unwell.